 Be sure to read the reviews and comments of the other wives!

 Cynthia of I Love Days

 Naomi of Consumed By Ink

-What does this book say about wives or the experience of being a wife?
+What does this novel say about wives or about the experience of being a wife?

 I liked this book much more for our purposes in this club than some of the others, because it provides a nuanced and insightful look at marriage, although not necessarily at the individuals who are part of the marriage.
 Warning that this section contains spoilers, although I have tried to be suggestive with them rather than stating exactly what they are.